17 Things To Do In London At Christmas

 4. Afternoon tea

 Many of London’s hotels and cafés put on sumptuous afternoon teas at Christmas time.
-From the upmarket offerings from the likes of The Ritz, Claridge’s and The Connaught to the quirky, with Brigit’s Afternoon Tea Bus Tour from B-Bakery (14 November 2022 onwards); this is certainly one of the tastiest things to do in London at Christmas!
+There are the upmarket offerings from the likes of The Ritz, Claridge’s Hotel and The Connaught.
+For something more quirky, hop on Brigit’s Christmas Afternoon Tea Bus Tour from B-Bakery (11 November 2024 onwards) to combine tea and sightseeing.
+This is certainly one of the tastiest things to do in London at Christmas!

 Regent street Christmas lights

-London is transformed into a winter wonderland each Christmas courtesy of its spectacular and Christmas lights.
-Oxford Street is always festooned with lights, as is Carnaby Street, Kew Gardens, Bond Street, Leicester Square and Regent Street.
-Look out for special opening weekend events where DJs and customised gifts will often be part of the experience.
-You could take a wander around some of London’s more upmarket neighbourhoods, like Hampstead, Chelsea and Mayfair, there are usually good decorations on lots of the houses.
-And, keep an eye out for the special London Walks Christmas Eve Christmas lights walk too.
-It’s magical.
+London is transformed into a winter wonderland each Christmas courtesy of its spectacular Christmas lights.
+Oxford Street is always festooned with lights galore, as is Carnaby Street, Bond Street, Leicester Square and Regent Street.
+The illuminations at Kew Gardens are something special.
+You could take a wander around some of London’s more upmarket neighbourhoods, like Hampstead, Kensington, Chelsea and Mayfair, there are usually good decorations and light displays on lots of the houses.
+And, there’s no better way to enjoy London’s Christmas Lights than on our Christmas Lights Pub Walk.
+Discover London at its sparkly best, along with splendid festive stories and a couple of stops in fine hostelries to add to the merriment.

 6. Discover seasonal traditions (and more Dickens)

 You can never have enough Dickens and at Christmas time, that is doubly true!
-The London of Charles Dickens’ Christmas Carol & Seasonal Traditions steps into the heart of the famous festive novella, to the old Victorian City of London.
+The London of Charles Dickens’ A Christmas Carol & Seasonal Traditions steps into the heart of the famous festive novella, to the old Victorian City of London.
 But that’s not all.
 There will be tales of the origins of the seasonal traditions that we keep alive to this day, from pantomimes to Christmas puddings, cards to crackers.
 Departing from the Tower Hill tube, from late November onwards on Saturday or Sunday (and both as we get closer to Christmas!).
+One last Dickens event – head to Rochester in Kent on 2nd-3rd December for the Dickensian Christmas Festival.

 7. London’s Christmas windows